amirmohammadre/Tehran-melody-web-scraping/README.md

-# Tehran Melody Web Scraping
+# Tehran Melody Web Scraper: Track Special Sale Products Efficiently

+A Python-based web scraper for tracking special sale products on the Tehran Melody website.
-This program Receives the list of products for special sale on the Tehran Melody website and places them one the Redis database.
-Also, a list of products equal to or above the 10% discount is created in the sales.txt file.
+This program automatically retrieves the list of discounted products from the Tehran Melody website and processes the data for efficient storage and analysis.

 ---